Planobration1/Token-Bridge/README.md

 The project is divided into two folders: `contracts` and `script`.
 Create a .env file at the root directory of this repo and fill it with the variables naming from the .env.example Each script execution occurs at the child directory: contracts and script
+   - Install packages with `yarn install` or npm

 ## Smart Contracts Deployment